Anglo-Saxon London: Edward the Confessor and the Norman invasion

 Following Harthacnut's death on 8 June 1042, Godwin, the most powerful of the English earls, supported Edward, who succeeded to the throne.
 The Anglo-Saxon Chronicle describes the popularity he enjoyed at his accession — "before he [Harthacnut] was buried, all the people chose Edward as king in London."
-Edward was crowned at the cathedral of Winchester, the royal seat of the West Saxons, on 3 April 1043.

-Modern historians reject the traditional view that Edward mainly employed Norman favourites, but he did have foreigners in his household.
-Chief among them was Robert of Jumièges, who came to England in 1041, becoming Bishop of London in 1043.
+In 1043, Robert of Jumièges became Bishop of London.
 According to the Vita Ædwardi Regis, he became "always the most powerful confidential adviser to the king".

-When Edward appointed Robert of Jumièges as Archbishop of Canterbury in 1051, he chose the leading craftsman Spearhafoc to replace Robert as bishop of London, but he was never consecrated.
+When Edward appointed Robert as Archbishop of Canterbury in 1051, he chose the leading craftsman Spearhafoc to replace Robert as bishop of London, but he was never consecrated.

-Edward's Norman sympathies are most clearly seen in the major building project of his reign, Westminster Abbey, the first Norman Romanesque church in England.
-This was commenced between 1042 and 1052 as a royal burial church, consecrated on 28 December 1065, completed after his death in about 1090, and demolished in 1245 to make way for Henry III's new building, which still stands.
-Edward's building is shown in the Bayeux Tapestry, and was very similar to Jumièges Abbey in Normandy, which was built at the same time.
-Robert of Jumièges must have been closely involved in both buildings, although it is not clear which is the original and which the copy.

-Following Edward's death in 1066, no clear heir was apparent and his cousin, Duke William of Normandy, claimed the throne.
-The English Witenagemot met in the city and elected Edward's brother-in-law, Harold Godwinson, as king: Harold was crowned in Westminster Abbey.
-William, outraged by this, then invaded England.
+West of London on Thorney Island in the Thames, there had been an abbey dedicated to St Peter for centuries, but in 1051 Edward the Confessor began to expand this church into what is now known as Westminster Abbey.
+He is considered its founder and is buried inside.
+It was consecrated on 28 December 1065.
+The next year, William of Normandy invaded England, becoming William I, and ending the Saxon period in London.

 The average height for Londoners reached a pre-20th century peak, with the male average at 5 feet 8 inches (173 cm) and the female average at 5 feet 41/4 inches (163cm).

+By 1066, London may have had a population of around 20,000.